Data Analysis Using SAS

 - Work with a real-world open dataset

-- Perform data cleaning, visualization, and modeling
+- Perform data cleaning, visualization, and modelling

 - Use SAS procedures and macros